 What is RST?

 Silence has been found to be relaxing and therapeutic, restoring equilibrium and reducing brain wave frequency while lowering blood pressure, heart and respiratory rates.
-Reducing brain wave frequency brings deep relaxation to the body and quiets the mind which is essential for those with dementia to heal.
+Reducing brain wave frequency brings deep relaxation to the body and quiets the mind which is essential for dementia relief and healing.

-Being hyper sensitive to the environments or to the external stimuli all around them makes living in the often noisy environments of skilled nursing facilities, memory care centers and hospitals extremely stressful.
+Being hyper sensitive to external stimuli makes living in the often noisy environments of skilled nursing facilities, memory care centers and hospitals extremely stressful.
 This is another reason why people with dementia shut down, trying desperately to leave the environments in which they live.

 Once I was practicing these beautiful ways to calm and quiet my mind, body and spirit, I realized that others could also benefit from these practices.
 And out of this wish to help others came the inspiration for RST.
 I explain the full process that led to the development of RST in my new book “Quieting Dementia The Silent Key to Dementia Relief“